tiagovtristao/clipmir-desktop/README.md

 Future
 ------

 The basic functionality is up and running which covers the initial goal of this project.
-There are no plans to tackle the issues mentioned in "Current State", unless someone joins in or finds this project useful to his/her needs.
+There are no plans to tackle the issues mentioned in "Current State", unless there are people interested.
+By the way, you are more than welcome to make pull requests :-)

 Mobile support was initially considered too, so that users could have their computer and phone's clipboards also synced.
-And although this project targets desktop devices only, most of the code could probably be ported to React Native.
+And although this project targets desktop devices only, most of the code could probably be ported to React Native to achieve it.

 License
 -------